KROOKIMWOOBIN/KROOKIMWOOBIN/README.md

 ### 🌱 About Me
 - 💼 Full Stack Developer
-- 📚 Always learning and improving
+- 📚 Passionate about developing new services
-- 🚀 Passionate about building scalable and efficient applications
+- 🚀 I love writing code that minimizes resource usage

 ---